WallarooLabs/wally/README.md

 ## What is Wallaroo?

 Wallaroo is a framework for writing event-by-event distributed data processing applications.
 We’ve designed it to handle demanding high-throughput, low-latency tasks where accuracy of results is key.
+Wallaroo takes care of mechanics of scaling, resilience, state management, and message delivery.
+We've designed Wallaroo to make it easy scale applications with no application logic changes, and allow application programmer to focus on business logic.
 You can learn more about Wallaroo from our ["Hello Wallaroo!" blog post](https://blog.wallaroolabs.com/2017/03/hello-wallaroo/).

+### Language Bindings

+Supported language bindings:

+- Python 2.7

+Unsupported language bindings:

+- C++
+- Pony

+Planned Language bindings:

+- Python 3
+- Go
+- JavaScript

+### Supported platforms

+- Linux
+- macOs

+### Deployment model

+Wallaroo applications are user hosted.
+We have no "as a service" offering at this time.
+Wallaroo is equally at home "in the cloud" or "on-prem".

 ## Status